Skye-XD/desktop-icons-ng/README.md

 ## Manual installation

-The easiest way of installing DING is to run the `local_install.sh` script.
+The easiest way of installing DING is to run the `scripts/local_install.sh` script from the source directory (after changing directory to the source directory).
+The script assumes that it is being called from the base of the source directory.
 It performs the build steps specified in the next section.

 In Ubuntu Jammy and probably later, the Ubuntu session is locked and only the default Ubuntu extensions run.
 Ubuntu runs it's own Desktop Icon Extension.
 Therefore, installing the extension from extensions.gnome.org will not work directly.
 The install script provided in the repository bypasses this and installs this as a manually installed extension.
 The default Desktop Icons extension that ships with Ubuntu then needs to be deactivated, and the manually installed one activated.